 “We had computer science and computer networking, high-level cryptographic mathematics, and those kinds of things,” he explains, adding that it’s been in the past 10 years that the “cyber-physical domain” has had the potential to cause widespread harm in the real world.

 Companies of all kinds, cities of sizes, and government at all levels must protect their people, their systems, and their data.

 “Cybersecurity is a burgeoning area; it’s exploding right now,” says Norris.

 Data from the United States Department of Labor’s Bureau of Labor Statistics (BLS) confirms his statement.
-The demand for information security analysts—the occupation title used to classify cybersecurity positions—is expected to grow more than 28% through 2026.
+The demand for information security analysts—the occupation title used to classify cybersecurity positions—is expected to grow more than 32% through 2032.
 The level of growth puts it in the “much faster than average” category.
-The average career growth is 5 to 9%.
+The average career growth is 3%.